knightedcodemonkey/css/README.md

 ### Bundler loader (`?knighted-css` query)

-When using Webpack/Rspack, add the provided loader so importing a module with a specific query also returns the compiled stylesheet:
+When using Webpack/Rspack, add the provided loader so importing a module with a specific query also returns the compiled stylesheet.
+Recommended DX: import your component as usual, and import the CSS separately via the query import.

 ```js
 // webpack.config.js